Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Note a bug in the software is that the FASTA file with the adapters need to be located in your current folder.
 A path to another folder with the adapter files yields an error. [optional] [<https://wiki.bits.vib.be/index.php/Parameters_of_Trimmomatic>];

-- `SLIDINGWINDOW` Sliding window trimming which cuts out sequences within the window if the average quality score within the window is lower than a certain threshold.
+- `SLIDINGWINDOW` Sliding window trimming which cuts out sequences witin the window and all the subsequent basepairs in the read if the average quality score within the window is lower than a certain threshold.
+The window moves from the 5'-end to the 3'-end.
+Note that if the first few reads of a sequence if of low quality, but the remaining of the sequence is of high quality, the entire sequence will be removed just because of the first few bad quality nucleotides.
+If this sitatuation occurs, it might be useful to first apply the HEADCROP option (see below).
 Parameters should be given as `SLIDINGWINDOW:L_window:Q_min` where `L_window` is the window size (in terms of basepairs) and `Q_min` the average threshold quality. [optional];

 - `LEADING` Cut the bases at the start (5’ end) of a read if the quality is below a certain threshold.
 Note that when, for example, the parameter is set to 3, the quality score Q=0 to Q=2 will be removed.
 Parameters should be given as `LEADING:Q_min` where `Q_min` is the threshold quality score.